Xmdr57/todo-list/README.md

 # todo-list
-todo-list with jquery, html and css
+todo-list with jquery, html , css and bootstrap

 there is an input tytpe text where you can write whatever you want to add to your todo list.
-Just type whatever you want to add and then click on add and suddenly it will be added in a new unordered list
+Just type whatever you want to add and then click on
+'add' and suddenly it will be added in a new unordered list.

+YOU ARE NOT ALLOWED TO WRITE THINGS THAT BEGIN WITH NUMBERS OR BLANK.
+In case you do it , an alert is going to appear